 Does your product offer a trial period rather than a free version?
-If so, you should use the similar Improve the Trial Experience and Improve Trial-to-Subscription Conversion surveys for this stage instead.
-These surveys are nearly identical to those displayed below with slight wording adjustments to reflect the trial experience.
+If so, you should use the similar Improve the Trial Experience and Improve Trial-to-Subscription Conversion studies for this stage instead.
+These studies are nearly identical to those displayed below with slight wording adjustments to reflect the trial experience.

-The Improve the Onboarding Experience survey consists of a metric that measures the overall onboarding experience followed by an open-ended question to identify opportunities to improve.
+The Improve the Onboarding Experience study consists of a metric that measures the overall onboarding experience followed by an open-ended question to identify opportunities to improve.

 Target users in-product immediately after they complete onboarding.
 You may define this based on any criteria you prefer.
-For example, for UserLeap, it might be defined as having launched your first survey.
+For example, for Sprig, it might be defined as having launched your first study.

-This survey will help you understand perceptions about the experience of onboarding to your product and surface opportunities to refine the experience for future users.
-The metric from the first question in this survey is also comparable to other metrics included in this Playbook, so you can compare the user experience during onboarding to the experience at other stages of the journey to identify gaps.
+This study will help you understand perceptions about the experience of onboarding to your product and surface opportunities to refine the experience for future users.
+The metric from the first question in this study is also comparable to other metrics included in this Playbook, so you can compare the user experience during onboarding to the experience at other stages of the journey to identify gaps.

-The Reduce Onboarding Drop-off survey consists of a metric that measures the overall onboarding experience followed by an open-ended question understand the reasons why users did not complete onboarding.
+The Reduce Onboarding Drop-off study consists of a metric that measures the overall onboarding experience followed by an open-ended question understand the reasons why users did not complete onboarding.

 This survey will help you understand how the onboarding experience for users who did not complete the process compares to those who did and identify where gaps emerge.
 This survey also surveys opportunities to reduce onboarding drop-off through open-ended feedback.

 Whether you have a freemium model or only offer a paid membership, the Active stage encompasses all users who have completed onboarding.
 This is your opportunity to deliver on your core value propositions, provide an excellent customer experience, and keep users engaged.
 At this stage of the journey, we recommend continuously running 3 distinct surveys:

 - Improve the User Experience (all active users)